lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Discover the idyllic beauty of Taohua, a traditional **Bai ethnic minority village**.
-Admire the elegant

-          white pagodas and a historic stone bridge.
-Immerse yourself in the peaceful
+          Visit a

+          **traditional Himalayan bee farm** and meet a passionate local beekeeper.
+Delve

+          into the fascinating world of these unique bees, learn about traditional

+          beekeeping practices, and understand the vital link between nature conservation

-          rhythm of rural life and the rich cultural tapestry of the Bai people.
+          and the sustainable development of local communities.

         image:
           type: ImageBlock
           url: /images/LJ-icon4.jpg